Ghost in the Shell (1995)

 13. And now abideth faith, hope, charity, these three; but the greatest of these is charity.

 Then came the live action film (2017) directed by Rupert Sanders.
-This film was a near-disaster, and there are three things that most demonstrate this: First, accusations of “White-Washing,” which were only half-fair.
-Second, muddled story-telling, which fed the White-Washing allegation.
-Third, and an empty resolution.
+This film was a near-disaster, and there are three things that most demonstrate this: (1.)
+Accusations of “Whitewashing,” which were only half-fair (2.) muddled storytelling, which fed the WWhitewashingallegation (3.) and an empty resolution.

-First: Before the film came out, some were enraged that the Japanese heroine was suddenly White, played by Scarlet Johnsen.
-White-Washing is increasing becoming an issue in cinema as characters from one media migrate into another and change ethnic identities (Jennifer Connolly in “A Beautiful Mind” (2001), Emil Hersh in “Speed Racer,” almost everybody in “21” (both 2008), almost everybody in “The Last Air Bender” (2010), and almost everybody in “Exodus: Gods and Kings” (2104)).
+(1.)
+Before the film came out, many were enraged that the Japanese heroine was suddenly White, played by Scarlet Johnsen.
+Whitewashing is increasing becoming an issue in cinema as characters from one media migrate into another and change Ethnic identities (Jennifer Connolly in “A Beautiful Mind” (2001), Emil Hersh in “Speed Racer,” almost everybody in “21” (both 2008), almost everybody in “The Last Air Bender” (2010), and almost everybody in “Exodus: Gods and Kings” (2104)).
 It’s a legit complaint, but made less so here because of some plot points that directly address that -- except that regarding those plot points, well…

-Second: The action has shifted from Japan to Hong Kong.
-The permeability of National borders is an issue in all of this franchise’s iterations, but was supposed to be more pointed here, which seemed to want to make an issue of American Hegemony.
-White Johansson’s character is actually Asian, but given an ethnically White Shell as evidence of the foreign influence.
-Hong Kong is under the rule of Communist China, but the film version, the USA manages to still dominate, and English is the “Lingua franca,” so Hong Kong is essentially a White-man’s protectorate again, aggressively erasing its own Cultural Identity.
+(2.)
+The action has shifted from Japan to Hong Kong.
+The permeability of National borders is an issue in all of this Franchise’s iterations, but was supposed to be more pointed here, which seemed to want to make an issue of American Hegemony.
+White Johansson’s character is actually Asian but given an Ethnically White Shell as evidence of the Foreign Influence.
+This is an Asian country under the alleged rule of Communist China, but the USA dominates and English is the “Lingua franca,” so Hong Kong is essentially a White-man’s protectorate again, aggressively erasing the Native Identity.
 These are substantive, and subversive, ideas, but don’t expect the film to meaningfully explore, or even demonstrate, them.
-Basically, this film’s White Washing should more accurately be called Brain Bleaching.
+Basically, this film’s Whitewashing should more accurately be called Brain Bleaching.

-Third, the original film’s main Villain proves to be a little less Villainous in the end, as is true of the most similar character in “Stand Alone Complex.”
-This attempted here as well, trying to make him both Hero and Villain, but ultimately gave us too little of either.
+(3.)
+The original film’s main Villain proves to be a little less Villainous in the end, as is true of the most similar character in “Stand Alone Complex.”
+The live-action film wanted to make the Villain a little of both but ultimately gave us not enough of either.
 As a result, the resolution is not as bold, and really, barely a resolution at all.
-I think that was a tactic to leave a door open for a sequel, but as movie barley broke-even, so that didn’t happen.
+I think that was a tactic to leave a door open for a sequel, but as movie barley broke-even, that didn’t happen.

 6. Japanese-ness